-With the help of mnemonic example sentences the learning of German irregular verbs gets really easy
+With the help of mnemonic example sentence, learning German irregular verbs becomes really easy

 But first of all: What is special about German irregular verbs?

 Irregular German verbs or „strong“ verbs, as some people call them, are distinguished from so called „weak“ verbs, or, regular verbs.